-Maulvi Nazir Ahmad Ali was sent to the Gold coast (Ghana) by his Khalifa in 1929, he stayed at worked until 1933 (see Fisher).
+Maulvi Nazir Ahmad Ali was sent to the Gold coast (Ghana) by his Khalifa in 1929, he stayed at worked until 1933 (see Fisher)(See ROR of June-1933).
 His real name was Nazir Ahmad.
 He was a sickly man and always spit blood.
 He had to be quarantined many times while traveling.
 He was sent again to the Gold Coast (Ghana) by the Khalifa in 1936.
 He stayed for one year.
 In 1937, he moved over to Freetown, Sierra Leone, and thus became the first ever permanent Ahmadi mullah in Sierra Leone.
 He seems to have died in Sierra Leone in 1954 (see Fisher).
 While he was in Ghana in 1936, he seems to have worked with Al Hajj Fadl-ul-Rahman Hakim for a short while.
 He was given the title of Ali in 1954, after his death.

 His son is in Canada